Skip to main content

 Permanently removes the session from the system.
 This action cannot be undone.

 Only delete sessions that are no longer needed for any purpose.
-Completed and cancelled sessions are useful for historical reference and should generally be kept.
+Submitted, synchronized, and cancelled sessions are useful for historical reference and should generally be kept.

 Working with Order Items